Customer Service is More Perception, Less Reality

 One thing we’re not sure about is how our brain processes information that’s fed into it.
 What we understand to be true is based on what’s provided by our 5 senses and interpreted by our brain – thereby helping us clear up some confusion in the world around us.

 Yet sometimes there’s a difference between what we perceive to be true and what’s actually true.
-This affects how we interact with each other and go about our daily lives.
+This affects how we interact with each other, whether it’s in person, over the phone or on our favorite social media platforms.

 How we perceive what we see